pento/automatic-updater/readme.txt

 Stable tag: 0.9.1
 License: GPL2+

-Automatically update WordPress, your themes and plugins!
-Never have to click the update button again!
+Adds extra options to WordPress' built-in Automatic Updates feature.

 == Description ==

-Automatic Updater keeps your WordPress install up to date with the latest releases automatically, as soon as the update is available.
-It supports updating stable releases, nightly releases, or even regular SVN checkouts!
+Advanced Automatic Updates adds extra options to WordPress' built-in Automatic Updates feature.
+On top of security updates, it also supports installing major releases, plugins, themes, or even regular SVN checkouts!

 If you're working on a WordPress Multisite install, it will properly restrict the options page to your Network Admin.